saadamjad/NY-News-App/README.md

 # assignment

 React Native Project.
-This is a React Native project that showcases the implementation of basic ecomerce UI and unit testing with Jest and the usage of Redux for state management.
+This is a React Native project that showcases the implementation of basic News App and unit testing with Jest and the usage of Redux for state management.

 ## Project Setup